kaylaisnomyname/group7/README.md

 - Upload the missing data station that has been filled
 - Merge this to the raw bike data to get all start station name and end station name filled , and to filled the latitude and longitude for the station too.

 Because it's only for the visualization and not for the machine learning.
 The data will be accessible by csv only .

-:inbox_tray: The full process can be seen on [Bike_data_visualization.ipynb](https://github.com/kaylaisnomyname/group7/tree/Database_main/ETL_CODE)   and the result can be seen on [tbl_raw_bike_clean.csv](https://github.com/kaylaisnomyname/group7/tree/Database_main/Resources), the all station data can be seen on [tbl_station.csv](https://github.com/kaylaisnomyname/group7/tree/Database_main/Resources)
+:inbox_tray: The full process can be seen on [Bike_data_visualization.ipynb](https://github.com/kaylaisnomyname/group7/tree/Database_main/ETL_CODE).
+The csv result will not be uploaded to github because its too large (1.5 GB) so the result can be seen on the    [tbl_raw_bike_clean.csv](https://github.com/kaylaisnomyname/group7/tree/Database_main/Resources) printscreen, the all station data can be seen on [tbl_station.csv](https://github.com/kaylaisnomyname/group7/tree/Database_main/Resources)